Marketing ROI Calculator

 • Conclusion: The YouTube campaign, despite its "low ROAS" of 0.8, was actually driving significant incremental demand that was being closed by other channels.
 Its true value was far higher than its reported ROAS.

 This is why you need a tool to reconcile your reported ROAS with the actual value generated.
-You can use a dedicated tool like the Customer Journey Value Calculator [blocked] to model and quantify the true impact of your assist channels.
+You can use a dedicated tool like the Customer Journey Value Calculator to model and quantify the true impact of your assist channels.

 3. Link Your ROAS to Your Customer Journey